ravibeli/jobruner/README.md

 ## jobrunner - simple spring boot application demonstrate distributed batch job

 ### Features:
-Job can be switched on or off based on this configuration
+Job can be switched ON or OFF based on this configuration in application.properties
 ```properties
 sca.event.job.enabled=true
 ```